Dr. Ryan Stewart, DO

 • Reduce urgency and the need to rush to the bathroom

-• Many patients achieve complete continence
+• About 40% of patients achieve complete continence

 ← Learn more about Fecal Incontinence